coteditor/CotEditor/README.md

 ## Contribution

 CotEditor has its own contributing guidelines.
-Read [CONTRIBUTING.md](CONTRIBUTING.md) through before you create an issue or make a pull request.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) before creating an issue or submitting a pull request.